-No road traveled is without problems.
-In case of marine transport, there might not be a clear-cut road, but problems in the form of pollution exist and persist.
-And today, as marine transport increases to huger magnitudes, ship pollution has also substantially increased.
+No road travelled is without problems.
+At sea, when talking about marine transport, there are no clear-cut roads, but problems in the form of pollution exist and persist, threatening our marine environment badly.

 Ballast Water Pollution

 Cruise ships, like other big vessels, use a huge amount of ballast water to stabilise the ship while travelling.
 As these vessels travel for a longer period, the Ballast water is often filled from one region and discharged in another whenever required.
 The amount of ballast water released typically is around 1,000 metric tons.
 This discharge of the ballast water from the cruise ships is a major cause of cruise pollution.